DataDog/datadog-api-client-java/RELEASING.md

     - Make sure that all CIs are passing, as this is the commit we will be releasing!

 - Pull the latest changes after merging the above PR.
-- Run `mvn release:prepare` and follow the prompts to update the version and tag the repository.
+- Run `mvn --settings settings.xml release:prepare` and follow the prompts to update the version and tag the repository.
-- Run `mvn release:perform` to deploy the artifact to bintray.
+- Run `mvn --settings settings.xml release:perform` to deploy the artifact to bintray.
 - Find the artifact in bintray and publish.
 - Within bintray, sync to maven central.